Boeing's Starliner capsule docks with space station in uncrewed flight test

 By Joey Roulette and Steve Gorman

-CAPE CANAVERAL, Fla., May 20 (Reuters) - Boeing's BA.N new Starliner crew capsule docked to the International Space Station (ISS) on Friday, completing a major objective in a high stakes do-over test flight into orbit without astronauts aboard.
+CAPE CANAVERAL, Fla., May 20 (Reuters) - Boeing's BA.N new Starliner crew capsule docked for the first time with the International Space Station (ISS) on Friday, completing a major objective in a high stakes do-over test flight into orbit without astronauts aboard.

 The rendezvous of the gumdrop-shaped CST-100 Starliner with the orbital research outpost, currently home to a seven-member crew, occurred nearly 26 hours after the capsule was launched from Cape Canaveral U.S. Space Force Base in Florida.